 When you are looking for a factoring company, you need to check the business in question.
-You need to check on their background to avoid businesses that may end up being a fraud.
+You need to check on their history to avoid companies that may end up being a fraud.

 Also, look at a company’s past transactions to make sure that they handle their operations and factoring customers with respect.